Provereno-Media/Erase-On-Demand-Bad-Actors-VS-Journalists/docs/methodology.md

 case's classification, confidence level, or attribution, the change is logged in `CHANGELOG.md` rather than silently overwritten, preserving an audit trail consistent with the project's evidentiary standards.

+## Disclosure of AI use

+The following large language models and AI tools were used in preparing this research:

+- **Perplexity Deep Research** — for an initial, region-focused collection of data on blocking and a preliminary search for connections between the companies behind it.
+- **Gemma 4 E4B** (deployed locally) and **Claude Sonnet 5** — for automated analysis of Lumen Database statistics and Google’s and Meta’s own reports on their implementation of the Digital Services Act (DSA).
+- **Tesari’s First Resort** — for gathering information about the companies behind the blocking and analyzing their connections.
+- **Perplexity Computer** with **Gemma 4 E4B** (deployed locally), **Claude Sonnet 5**, and **Gemini 3.8.
+Flash** — for normalizing and labeling the collected data before publication in an open repository.

+All data were independently verified by the study’s authors and editors.